valkey-io/valkey-py/CONTRIBUTING.md

 Here's how to get started with your code contribution:

-1. Create your own fork of redis-py
+1. Create your own fork of valkey-py
 2. Do the changes in your fork
 3.
     *Create a virtualenv and install the development dependencies from the dev_requirements.txt file:*